Posts by Gretchen Schultek Bridgers

 Read Full Post339: The Instructional Coaching Partnership

-Coaching can be seen differently depending on your school and district, but it doesn’t haven’t to be negative.
+Coaching can be seen differently depending on your school and district, but it doesn’t have to be negative.
 By working side by side, the coach and the teacher can turn into a successful partnership where growth happens all around.
 Listen in as Gretchen explains different steps, tips, and tricks to make an instructional coaching partnership…

 Listen to EpisodeLesson Design Professional Development Options